 There are a few more.

-- Don’t forget your business cards and plenty of them!
+- Don’t forget your business cards!
 It’s really handy to have a card with your photo on it – that makes it very easy for people to remember you, a definite advantage when you’re meeting loads of people.
 I discovered Your event lanyard is a great place to store your cards and those of people you meet.

 - Put away your phone.
 Or at least switch off your emails.
 Be present in mind and body, it really does make a difference and is also respectful to both the presenters and your fellow attendees.
 You can always tweet in the breaks 🙂